Mitochondrial Dysfunction

 Mitochondria in our cells are responsible for producing energy (called ATP).
 High-energy demand organs (including the heart, muscles, and brain) require more mitochondria to produce sufficient energy.

-Mitochondrial disease occurs when mitochondria don’t produce the necessary energy for the body to function properly, which is typically a genetic, inherited, and long-term condition.
-Mitochondrial disease occurs in one in 5,000 individuals.
+Mitochondrial disease occurs when mitochondria don’t produce the necessary energy for the body to function properly.
+Mitochondrial disease occurs in one in 5,000 individuals and is not a genetically inherited trait.

 Mitochondrial dysfunction has been described as a hallmark of aging because, over time, mitochondria become less able to provide cellular energy.